A resistance test shows whether HIV is resistant to your current meds. The test doesn’t always tell you about previous drugs.

 This test is therefore not really a phenotype test but can still be useful.

-Again, this is rarely used in the UK in 2015.
+Again, these are now rarely used in the UK.